How long does it take to refinance a house?

 As you can see, each of these factors are outside of your control as a borrower.
 That being said, it’s good to consider these potential issues when choosing a lender for your refi.
 Smaller lenders may not have the resources to quickly manage spikes in demand or assign a dedicated team to your application.
 Meanwhile, large banks lack the specialized expertise to work through the mortgage process as efficiently and quickly as a dedicated lender.

-What causes the longest delays on a refi?
+What causes the longest delays in the refinance process?

 Some steps in the refi journey are much longer than others, consistently taking a week or more to complete.
 Although a number of different issues could cause delays, these are the most likely slowdowns you’ll encounter: